 Regarding so-called 'miracles' by self-proclaimed saints, he added, "No one possesses supernatural powers.
 What they claim is simply a part of magic.
 Spirituality, on the other hand, is entirely different and should not be conflated with magic."

-Addressing a recent controversy, Muthukad revealed that the government had allocated land in Kasaragod for a center similar to the one in Thiruvananthapuram.
-Industrialist Yusuf Ali generously donated Rs 100 crore and pledged to contribute Rs 1 crore annually.
+Addressing a recent controversy, Muthukad revealed that a non-resident Indian had donated land in Kasaragod for a centre like the one in Thiruvananthapuram, which is a Rs 100 crore project.
+Industrialist Yusuf pledged to contribute Rs 1 crore annually.
 Despite a smear campaign launched on social media, Ali remained committed to the project, and the false allegations quickly faded.

 © Bharatiya Digital News.
 All Rights Reserved.
 Developed by TechnoDeva